Newms34/lunar/README.md

  - Lf Arrow - Roll Left
  - Rt Arrow - Roll Right

-*Please note that none of the controls currently change the craft's attitude or position.
-That's for a later update!
-For now, they just activate the Reaction Control System (RCS) nodules.*
+*Please note that the translation system is currently not active.
+I'll implement that once I figure out how I want to create a play 'field'.*